YogithR/Food-Calorie-Tracker/README.md

 4️⃣ Run the application
 streamlit run app.py

-###🌐 **Deployment**

-This project is deployed using Streamlit Community Cloud:
-Push the project to GitHub
-Log in to Streamlit Community Cloud
-Click New App
-Select the GitHub repository and branch
-Set app.py as the main file
-Deploy and share the generated public URL

 ---

-###⚠️ Known Limitations

-Food-101 dataset does not cover all real-world or regional dishes Portion size is user-entered (not estimated from the image) Assumes one primary food item per image
-Nutrition accuracy depends on nutrition.csv quality
+🌐 Deployment

+- This project is deployed using Streamlit Community Cloud:
+- Push the project to GitHub
+- Log in to Streamlit Community Cloud
+- Click New App
+- Select the GitHub repository and branch
+- Set app.py as the main file
+- Deploy and share the generated public URL

 ---

+⚠️ Known Limitations

+- Food-101 dataset does not cover all real-world or regional dishes
+- Portion size is user-entered (not estimated from the image)
+- Assumes one primary food item per image
+- Nutrition accuracy depends on nutrition.csv quality

+---

-###🚀 Future Enhancements
+🚀 Future Enhancements

-Fine-tuning the model with regional and custom food datasets Multi-food detection within a single image
+- Fine-tuning the model with regional and custom food datasets
+- Multi-food detection within a single image
-Portion estimation using food segmentation
+- Portion estimation using food segmentation
-Persistent database storage (SQLite / Firebase) Mobile-first UI optimization
+- Persistent database storage (SQLite / Firebase)
+- Mobile-first UI optimization